-The difference in technical provisions is due to discounting effects and BBNI (bound but not incepted) gross, which are reducing the value of technical provisions for EBS values compared to the statutory account values.
-Further, commission provisions are deducted from the EBS values in the technical provisions, while they are reported as deferred acquisition costs for the statutory account values.
-For the statutory account values of technical provisions the retained earnings are included.
+The difference in technical provisions is due to discounting effects and BBNI (bound but not incepted) gross, which are reducing the value of technical provisions for Solvency II values compared to the statutory account values.
+Further, commission provisions are deducted from the Solvency II values in the technical provisions, while they are reported as deferred acquisition costs for the statutory account values.
+The retained earnings are included in the statutory account values of technical provisions.